ssbc/ssb-client/README.md

 var ssbClient = require('ssb-client')
 var ssbKeys = require('ssb-keys')

-// simplest usage, connect to localhost sbot
+// simplest usage, connect to localhost ssb-server
-// this will cb with an error if an sbot server is not running ssbClient(function (err, sbot) {
+// this will cb with an error if an ssb-server server is not running ssbClient(function (err, ssbServer) {
   // ...
 })